KyleM157/jettywatch/index.markdown

 | 16:43  | H      |          3.61 |
 | 22:33  | L      |          0.35 |

 I'm not expecting much swell here, but there could be something in the afternoon.
+It's looking kike anything surfable is coming in right around end of daylight hours.

-Notes: High probability of being flat.
+Notes: High probability of being flat during the day.
+There could be something around sunset.

+Best board: Longboard

 ### Wednesday 12/17